cebsmind/Language_detection/README.md

 # How to build a model ?
 ## Pre process
-First thing we need to do is to process our data so it can be understand by our computer, because computer can't really read text, only numbers.
+The initial step in constructing our model involves processing the data to make it understandable to our computer.
+Computers inherently struggle with interpreting raw text, necessitating conversion into a numerical format.

 ### Ovieview of our data set :

 ![image](https://github.com/cebsmind/Language_detection/assets/154905924/03872b82-dda0-4bb9-bbd5-d41b1ee192ef)

-For each sentence we have the language label.
+Each sentence in our dataset is accompanied by a language label.

-- First I decided to map every language label to the language name, this can be done like this :
+The first preprocessing task involves mapping each language label to its respective language name.
+This can be achieved as follows:

 ```python
 # Define the mapping dictionary
 language_mapping = {